Supreme Court of Zimbabwe: Chavunduka v. Minister of Home Affairs (March 2000)

 Chavunduka v.
 Minister of Home Affairs is a case that regarded the publishing of what was deemed by the defendant to be "false news."
 This case initially came into the public realm when the senior journalist, Raymond Choto, and editor, Mark Chavunduka, of a Zimbabwean newspaper entitled The Standard were taken into custody and arrested for after they published an article that discussed a failed coup d'etat entitled "Senior Army Officers Arrested".
 The general claim of this article was that the coup was caused by discontent with the government's mismanagement of the economy as well as anger over Zimbabwe's involvement in a war raging in the Democratic Republic of the Congo.

 When arrested, the two journalists from The Standard were charged with publishing a "false statement likely to cause fear, alarm or despondency" under section 50(2)(a) of the Law and Order Act.
 After being released on bail by the Magistrates Court, the two men brought the case to the Supreme Court of Zimbabwe, claiming that their rights to the freedom of expression were being violated under section 18 of the 1980 Zimbabwean Constitution.
 Ultimately, the Supreme Court ruled in favor of the plaintiffs, making the assertion that publishing "false news" was too broad and vague.
 The court pointed out that: "Almost anything that is newsworthy is likely to cause, to some degree at least, in a section of the public or a single person, one or other of these subjective emotions."
-Chief Justice Anthony Gubbay deliveredc the majority judgement of the full bench of justices.
+Chief Justice Anthony Gubbay delivered the majority judgement of the full bench of justices.

 This case remains important because of the somewhat binding precedent it set in the realm of protecting free speech.
 Despite this ruling, the government of Zimbabwe would enact Section 80 of the AIPPA just two years later.
 The regime of Robert Mugabe passed this law which prohibited journalists from publishing false information that is said to threaten the interests of the state.
 Within a few months of this statue being enacted, it was used against many journalists, including Andrew Meldrum.